systbiol/reports/2016_February/constitution.md

 Any person may become a Sustaining Member of the Society upon payment of twice the amount of the annual dues as set by the Society.
-Sustaining Members shall be entitled to vote, to participate in the usual membership functions, and to receive the Society’s publications.
+Sustaining Members shall be entitled to vote, to participate in the usual membership functions, and to receive the Society's publications.

 ### Section 10.
 Family Membership

-Related members (e.g. spouses) may elect family membership for which the first member pays full dues and receives the Society’s principal publication, and the subsequent members pay a reduced rate determined by the Council and do not receive the Society’s principal publication.
+Related members (e.g. spouses) may elect family membership for which the first member pays full dues and receives the Society's principal publication, and the subsequent members pay a reduced rate determined by the Council and do not receive the Society's principal publication.
 All Family Members shall be entitled to all rights of membership.

 ### Section 11.
 Student Members